objectundefined/xmlhttp-request/README.md

 # Browser Request: The easiest HTTP library you'll ever see

+Note this is a fork of jhs' [browser-request](https://github.com/iriscouch/browser-request) compatible with IE8 and React Native.

 Browser Request is a port of Mikeal Rogers's ubiquitous and excellent [request][req] package to the browser.

 Jealous of Node.js?
 Pining for clever callbacks?
 Request is for you.